Award-winning, Norfolk based Photographer

 "an outstanding work of art" for her landscape photography

 Alongside landscape photography Julia has been undertaking a long-term project very close to her heart.
 The study, "Kinswomen: Camerons and Kings served with baked starlings", is new work made from portraits of women and girls who are her grandmothers and great grandmothers, from her family photograph albums and some other historical family items.

 It began when she found a box of old photographs, letters and newspaper cuttings while clearing her father's house.
 Here was a collection of pictures and documents relating to four generations of her family.
 They were mainly of the women and largely studio portraits.
 Why there was a disproportionate number of female subjects can only be speculated upon.

 From this material she has developed a body of new, innovative and large-scale photographs.
 Some of the techniques are unique to Julia's practice including the freezing of photographs to produce interesting diversions from the originals.

-Kinswomen will be shown as a solo show at St Margaret's Church of Art in Norwich from 26th August to 4th September.
+Kinswomen was shown as a solo show at St Margaret's Church of Art in Norwich from 26th August to 4th September 2020.